mozilla-lockwise/lockwise-ios/docs/architecture.md

 `Action`s get deallocated as soon as they reach the end observer for their intended function.

-More details about all of the major LockFlux components can be found in the following documentation.

 ### View/Presenter

-All views are bound to a presenter[1].
+All views are bound to a presenter[[1](#note-1)].
 In this separation, the presenter is responsible for all business logic, and the view is abstracted to a simple protocol.
 The view is responsible for UIKit-specific configuration and passing user input to its presenter for handling.
 This allows any complex view-related configuration to be abstracted when dealing with business logic changes, and vice versa.
 Presenters should never import UIKit in this separation of concerns.
 The `View` component of these view-presenter pairs maintains a strong reference to its `Presenter`, while the `Presenter` maintains a `weak` reference to the view to avoid retain cycles under `ARC`.

 ### Action